bennettandrewm/guess_my_weight/README.md

 </p>

 ## Overview
 Health and Wellness is a $142 billion dollar industry providing solutions and guidance for a healthy lifestyle.
 A major component of that is weight management.
 This project contains a model to predict next day weight loss (i.e. whether the reading on the scale decreased from the previous days weigh-in).
-It's intended for use in calorie counting appz to recommended corrective action during the day based on lifestyle data (diet, exercise, and sleep).
-This model tested seven different algorithms trained on captured lifestyle data (of my personal health data) and fine-tuned to consider precision and accuracy metrics.
+It's intended for use in calorie counting apps to recommend corrective action during the day based on lifestyle data (diet, exercise, and sleep).
+This model used seven different algorithms trained on captured lifestyle data (of my personal health data) and fine-tuned to consider precision and accuracy metrics.
 It determined that a Carbohydrate threshold, or Carb Number, was the biggest predictor of next day weight loss or gain.
-At under 221g (for this user) nearly 74 percent of the next day's weigh-ins showed a loss.
+At under 223g (for this user) nearly 74 percent of the next day's weigh-ins showed a loss.
 This increased to nearly 82% when acheiving a minimum fiber intake around 14.5 grams.
 Conversely, at over 223g, nearly 66 percent of the next day weigh-ins showed a gain.
 This increased to 79 percent when less than 6.9 hrs of sleep were recorded.
-Based on these findings, it's recommended that these analytics be used to prompt/guide users through out the day to encourage certain habits and/or course corrections, and that this feature should be further develop to test over a wider audience and integrated into a lifestyle app.
+Based on these findings, small, daily metrics can impact weight loss/gain.
+These analytics can be used to prompt or guide users through out the day to encourage certain habits and/or course corrections.
+This feature should be developed further to test over a wider audience and integrate into a lifestyle app.
 <br />

 ## Quick Links
+Click here for the [deck](pdfs/presentation.pdf)
 Click here for a [Video Demo](https://www.loom.com/share/40015eac0c7e4627be196e34c1bf0b94?sid=9b9998dd-7bae-4b25-bdee-bd271e43a00c).
 Click here for [POWER BI Report](https://app.powerbi.com/reportEmbed?reportId=c82c4553-db0f-4873-8f13-4bfa28d103de&autoAuth=true&ctid=b593f38e-55cd-4a7e-a1f5-2c8011a7c57d).